Disability Insurance Programs | The Complete Guide

 Our independent agents shop around to find you the best coverage.

 It's best to contact your independent insurance agent for pricing options.
-They can provide multiple disability insurance plans, all with different price points to suit your needs.
+They can provide multiple disability insurance plan options, all with different price points to suit your needs.

 How Can I Enroll in a Disability Insurance Program and Which One Is Best?

-Now that you know all about disability plans, how do you take part in one?
+Now that you know all about disability plans, how do you sign up for one?
 The best place to start is with an independent insurance agent.
 They can help narrow down which disability insurance program is right for you.
+Even better, they can help you enroll in disability insurance benefits right away.

-If you're an employer, then an independent insurance agent can help find which disability insurance program is right for your employees.
-Your group is unique, and they can assist in all your choices so you know what they are.
-They can also help with different contribution scenarios so you know how much you'll have to spend.
+If you're an employer, an independent insurance agent can help you find the disability insurance program that's right for your employees.
+Your group is unique, and they can assist in finding the best coverage option for them.
+Your agent can also help you understand different contribution scenarios, so you know exactly how much you'll need to spend.

 disability income